We are Pumpjack & Piddlewick and welcome to our life.

 And as life does progress, the decision was made to stay, buy a house and live in France.
 Time was taken to decide on a location near Beaune, for better access to more variety of grapes for Pumpjack.
 A home in a village, where we could walk to everything we needed and wanted, from requisite boulangerie (bakery) to bars, cafes and of course great dog walking.
 And as we always wanted to build or work on a home to make it our own, a restoration fixer upper was sought, complete with large (restoration) garden.

 And then there is the day to day.
-We look after varying amounts of ducks, depending on the season, (including the Chief Waddler, Maggie), 3 cats and a standard size dachshund.
+We look after varying amounts of ducks, depending on the season, (including the Chief Waddler, Maggie), 3 cats (Gigi, Lapsong and Noisette) and a standard size dachshund called Chewie.
 The frolics that this group of animals get up to means we are constantly kept in a state of laughter, bemusement and even the odd tears.

-We also like to write about the various humourous and strange goings on we encounter in our French Findings posts, the little moments that make up life in France in our Vignettes, as well as the additional cultural history we uncover as we research items for our shop.
-It all adds to our cultural journey as we discover our adopted country.
+We also like to write about the various humorous and strange goings on we encounter in France in our French Findings posts.
+Then there are our musings that make up our life in our Vignettes, as well as the additional cultural history we uncover as we research items for our shop.
+It all adds to our journey as we discover our adopted country.

-We hope you enjoy our story, our discoveries and join us in pursuing a our dreams.
+We hope you enjoy our story, our discoveries and join us in pursuing our dreams.